Debug API requests in Postman

 To specify an HTTP version for your requests, do the following:

-1. Select the settings icon Settings icon in the header, then select Settings to specify an HTTP version globally.
+1. Select Setting icon Settings in the header, then select Settings to specify an HTTP version globally.
 You can also specify the version for an individual HTTP request by opening it, then selecting the Settings tab.

 2. Select the HTTP version dropdown list next to HTTP Version.